nicklpeterson/CodeJourney/MILESTONES.md

  - Do more researches on tools that can help us analysis the git repository
  - Finalize the project 2 idea and provide better description on its feature
  - Finalize the language & framework we want to use for project 2

+## MILESTONE 2

+Since last week, we have received the feedback from Amir about our project 2 idea.
+Amir suggested that we want to emphysis our analysis on the source code.
+We have done more searching and brainstorming during the weenk and talked with our TA and Alex about our idea on the project 2.
+Eventually we came up with the below idea:

+Code coverage tools are useful and tell us how much of an aplication is touched by an existing test suite, but sometimes we want to know exactly how a certain input makes our application behave.
+To solve this problem we are building a tool to generate a call graph for an application given certain inputs.
+This tool will perform a dynamic analysis of a Java programs.
+Given an entry point and set of inputs, we will execute the program, storing the input parameters, return value and possible other information about each method call.
+Then we will render a call graph that displays a node containing the relevant information for each method call.

+For thsis project, we will have Nick, Muriel and Shobhit working on implement analysis of the Java program.
+Meanwhile, Francis and Roy will be working on designing and implementing the visualization.

+Roadmap for the remaning week will be:
+November 7th - 11th: Research, evaluation and initial implementation on the tools for the Java program analysis and visualizations.
+November 12th - 19th: Implementation for the Java program analysis and visualizations.
+November 20th - 24th: Integrate the Java program analysis result wiuth the visualization tool.
+November 25th - 29th: Testing, debugging and wrap up the changes.
+November 30th: Deadline of the project.